Night view of Shibuya in Tokyo

 More of Tokyo’s highlights are waiting for you on the last day of this wonderful Tokyo 2 day itinerary.

-You can’t miss the Akihabara district – the centre for gaming, manga and anime culture (comics and animated stories) and also a place full of electronics stores.
+You can’t miss the Akihabara district – the centre for gaming, manga and anime culture (comics and animated stories) and also a place full of electronics stores and neon signs.
+It’s full of Japanese convenience stores – anything you can think of, there’s probably a store for that.

 Perhaps you’ll find more electronics than you’ve ever seen before!